oceanedbs/CoordinationMetricsToolbox/README.md

 The file generate_testing_dataset.py can also be used to generate different datasets based on sinusoids.
 You can personalize this file to generate your own datasets.

+The full documentation of the toolbox can be found [here](https://oceanedbs.github.io/CoordinationMetricsToolbox/index.html)